• Skip to primary navigation

 stack of thin and crispy crackers

-One of my favorite Paleo baking flours is tigernut flour.
+One of my favorite paleo baking flours is tigernut flour.
 Over the years, I've slowly created more and more recipes with this grain free flour.
-Including: tigernut flour chocolate cake, pancakes, cupcakes and even crackers like these tigernut flour crackers.
+I particularly love my pumpkin cake, tigernut blueberry muffins, and fudgy tigernut brownies.
+These tigernut flour crackers are another favorite!

 • gluten and grain free - made without wheat flour